 These geographic disparities have been remedied, in large part, by building one of the most complex and sophisticated flood management, water storage and water transport systems in the world.
 An integrated system of federal, state and locally owned dams, reservoirs, pumping plants and aqueducts transports large portions of the state’s surface water hundreds of miles.

 But moving water over great distances has created intense regional rivalries.
 Water feuds historically have divided the state, pitting north against south, east against west and three major stakeholders (agricultural, urban and environmental) against one another.
 Intense disagreements persist over the manner in which California’s water resources are developed and managed.

 Environmental groups and fish and wildlife biologists have argued for years that the health of California’s fish populations, riparian vegetation and wildlife have been sacrificed to ensure adequate water supplies for cities and farms.
 The use of Colorado River water also has been conflict-ridden.

 Another central area of focus and controversy is the Sacramento San Joaquin Delta – a major source of water for about two-thirds of the state – as federal, state and local governments and private entities have sought to make use of its resources.

 California’s water system will also be affected by global climate change.
 Experts predict increased temperatures, less snow, earlier snowmelt and a rise in sea level could have major implications for water supply, flood management and ecosystem health.

-With such challenges in mind, the state works to balance the needs of multiple interests, climate change and relentless population growth (expected to grow by 11 million to 49 million by 2030 [source Dept. of Finance]).
-Californians, too, are paying close attention to their water resources and have passed bond measures to help maintain the system—one that demands increased attention in the often-parched state [see also California’s Water Challenges].
+With such challenges in mind, the state works to balance the needs of multiple interests, climate change and relentless population growth (expected to grow to 45 million by 2035 [source California Department of Finance]).
+Californians, too, are paying close attention to their water resources and have passed bond measures to help maintain the system — one that demands increased attention in the often-parched state.